devicetree-org/devicetree-specification/source/chapter2-devicetree-basics.rst

 This chapter describes the logical structure of the devicetree and specifies a base set of properties for use in describing device nodes.
-Chapter :ref:`chapter-device-node-requirements` specifies certain device nodes required by a |spec|-compliant devicetree.
-Chapter :ref:`chapter-device-bindings` describes the
+:numref:`Chapter %s <chapter-device-node-requirements>` specifies certain device nodes required by a |spec|-compliant devicetree. :numref:`Chapter %s <chapter-device-bindings>` describes the
 |spec|-defined device bindings -- the requirements for representing
 certain device types or classes of devices.
-Chapter :ref:`chapter-fdt-structure` describes the in-memory encoding of the devicetree.
+:numref:`Chapter %s <chapter-fdt-structure>` describes the in-memory encoding of the devicetree.

 A devicetree is a tree data structure with nodes that describe the devices in a system.
 Each node has property/value pairs that describe